How To Discipline Without Time Out and Counting

 What happens when we use terror to coerce our children into submission?

-The natural tendency of a kid to blame, guilt, and pain punishments are to shut down and shut out.
+The natural tendency of a kid to blame, guilt, and pain punishment (fear conditioning)s are to shut down and shut out.

 - They are oblivious.